Halvardgithub/Master--Comparison-of-three-adaptive-approaches/README.md

 This file handles the inital geojson file for Spain as well as defining the Border weighted model from Wakefield(2024).
 It also includes multiple plots, a brief sensitivity analysis of the prior for the precision in the Border Weighted ICAR.
 The last code chunk was used to preprocess the data and was only used to generate the desired data back in march.

 ### WinBUGS and the adaptive multivariate model.Rmd
 This is where the WinBUGS models are defined, specifically RW-ICAR and EW-ICAR.
 Additionally, the plots for the training part of the results, i.e. the precision plots, edge plots, scatterplots, correlation tables and p-value tables were also produced in this file.
 To save any of the figures simply uncomment the lines with ggsave and change the location.
 Note that the training is rather slow, so the training chucnks are not evaluated when the file is ran.
-Changing the eval to True at the top of those chunks increases the runtimes to around 7 hours for each multivariate model, so 14 in total.
+Changing the eval to True at the top of those chunks increases the runtimes to around 7 hours for each multivariate model, so around 14 in total.

 ### CV on real data.Rmd
 This is where the "cross validation" takes place.
 As there are three different priors for the precision these can be chosen in lines X-Y and then run the whole file.
 This could take some time, for me it takes just under two hours.
 Then all the different types of boxplot are generated.
 Must be saved by uncommenting lines at the bottom.